prominence-eosc/docs/jobs.md

 Tasks execute sequentially within a job, and consist of the following:
 * Container image
-* Container runtime
+* Container runtime (Singularity or udocker)
 * Command to run and optionally any arguments
 * Environment variables
 * Working directory

-A workflow consists of one or more jobs and any dependencies between them.
+A workflow consists of:
+* Name
+* Labels
+* One or more job definitions
+* Any dependencies between jobs or a factory to generate multiple jobs based on a template

 Jobs within a workflow can be executed sequentially, in parallel or combinations of both.
+Tasks within a job share the same scratch directory, whereas different jobs within a workflow do not.

 An example workflow, including how it is made up of jobs and tasks, is shown below: